-Other recent environmental rollbacks by the Federal Environmental Protection Agency (EPA), happened behind closed doors while impacted communities, Indigenous and non-Indigenous were locked down or otherwise distracted by the pandemic growing toll.
+Other recent environmental rollbacks included those by the US Federal Environmental Protection Agency (EPA), which occurred behind closed doors while impacted communities, Indigenous and non-Indigenous, were locked down or otherwise distracted by the pandemic's growing toll.

-These included easing fuel-efficiency standards for new cars, freezing rules for soot air pollution, proposals to drop review requirements for environmental toxics including liquefied natural gas terminals and leasing public property to oil and gas companies to increase extractive activities.
-The Trump administration's utter lack of action to curb the growing health impacts of the pandemic in the US was not accompanied by lack of attention to opportunities to further weaken any environmental protections which still in place after 3 years of its anti-environment policies.
+These rollbacks included easing fuel-efficiency standards for new cars, freezing rules for soot air pollution, proposals to drop review requirements for environmental toxics including liquefied natural gas terminals and leasing public property to oil and gas companies to increase extractive activities.

+The Trump administration's utter lack of action to curb the growing health impacts of the pandemic in the US was coupled with a series of actions to further weaken environmental protections that were still in place after 3 years of the administration's anti-environmental policies.

 In the US, efforts by some Tribal Nations to protect their own Tribal Citizens from infection were met with government repression.
-On May 8th 2020 the governor of the State of South Dakota, Trump ally Kristi Noem, issued an official letter threatening the Oglala Lakota and Cheyenne River Sioux Nations with legal action if they did not remove the checkpoints they had set up on state roads leading into their lands to protect their citizens from exposure to COVID-On June 22, Cheyenne River Chairman Harold Frazier reported that the US federal Bureau of Indian Affairs was "threatening to withdraw law enforcement funding if he does not remove the checkpoints."
-These Tribal Nations were not intimidated by these threats maintained the checkpoints for the protection of their citizens and the assertion of their Sovereignty and Treaty Rights.
+On May 8th 2020 the governor of the State of South Dakota, Trump ally Kristi Noem, issued an official letter threatening the Oglala Lakota and Cheyenne River Sioux Nations with legal action if they did not remove the checkpoints they had set up on state roads leading into their lands to protect their citizens from exposure to COVID-19.

-On June 22, Cheyenne River Chairman Harold Frazier reported that the US federal Bureau of Indian Affairs was threatening to withdraw law enforcement funding if he does not remove the checkpoints."
-These Tribal Nations were not intimidated by these threats and maintained the checkpoints or the protection of their citizens and the assertion of their Treaty Rights.
+On June 22, Cheyenne River Chairman Harold Frazier reported that the US federal Bureau of Indian Affairs was "threatening to withdraw law enforcement funding if he does not remove the checkpoints."
+These Tribal Nations were not intimidated by these threats and maintained the checkpoints for the protection of their citizens and the assertion of their Sovereignty and Treaty Rights.

-IITC's Food Sovereignty COVID relief project supports Indigenous family and community gardens in Southern Arizona.
+lITC's Food Sovereignty COVID relief project supports Indigenous family and community gardens in Southern Arizona.
 IITC Photo.

-In another example also in May 2020, a federal judge ruled in favor of a bid to move forward with a uranium mine south of the Grand Canyon, in opposition to the long standing position of the Havasupai Tribe whose lands, waters and sacred sites would be directly impacted.
+In another example, also in May 2020, a federal judge ruled in favor of a bid to move forward with a uranium mine south of the Grand Canyon, in opposition to the long standing position of the Havasupai Tribe whose lands, waters and sacred sites would be directly impacted.

-In the face of the mounting crisis and the lack of positive and respectful government responses, Indigenous Peoples and Nations in North America have turned to their own solutions, increasing efforts to re-establish and expand their food sovereignty and the use of traditional medicines and healing practices.
+In the face of the mounting crisis and the lack of positive and respectful government responses, Indigenous Peoples and Nations in North America have turned to their own solutions. increasing efforts to re-establish and expand their food sovereignty and the use of traditional medicines and healing practices.
 Our traditional knowledge holders and practitioners have presented solutions to mitigate impacts, to better protect us from disease and to prepare our future generations for a secure and sustainable future.
+Indigenous Peoples from throughout North America have confirmed that restoring our medicines and traditional foods, as well as halting the environmental contamination of our lands, air, and waters, are essential for protecting ourselves and providing food security and long-term health for our peoples.

-Local efforts by Indigenous community members, such as the Navajo-Hopi COVID Relief Effort based in Gallup, New Mexico were launched to take donated food to vulnerable families and elders, when local off-reservation stores were depleted or were even closed to Navajo families from the reservation as a response to the pandemic.
+Local efforts by Indigenous community members were launched to provide relief where governments fell short, such as those on the Navajo Nation, to take donated food, firewood, and other necessities to vulnerable families and elders, when local off-reservation stores were depleted or were even closed to families from the reservation as a response to the pandemic.